Criminal damage to railroads cases are serious. Contact Van Severen Law Office today. (414) 270-0202

 Did you leave a quarter on railroad tracks to see what would happen?
 Did you throw a rock at a railroad car?
-A Class B misdemeanor carries with it a potential jail sentence of 90 days incarceration.
+A Class B misdemeanor carries with it a potential jail sentence of 90 days.
 If you’ve gone further and committed a felony, you’re facing a potential prison sentence.
-The criminal defense attorneys at Meyer Van Severen, S.C. are experienced attorneys prepared to work on your defense.
+The criminal defense attorneys at Van Severen Law Office are experienced attorneys prepared to work on your defense.

 We’re recognized throughout Wisconsin as top criminal defense attorneys for the results we’ve achieved for clients.
 Charges like this, involving damage to property, are the kind of cases that we regularly work on for clients.
 We’re familiar with the issues usually involved and know how to move forward with your best defense.